 Dr. Jackson is board-certified in Otolaryngology—Head and Neck Surgery, and has a sub-specialty board certification in Neurotology.
 After growing up in San Antonio, Dr. Jackson attended the Massachusetts Institute of Technology (MIT) where he received a degree in electrical/bioelectrical engineering.
 While there, he performed extensive research in biomedical signal processing, modeling of bioelectric systems, and computer technology, which he applies to continued research in the field of Otology/Neurotology

-His research has culminated in the publication of a textbook entitled Minimally Invasive Otological Surgery, which he co-authored.
+His research has resulted in the publication of a textbook entitled Minimally Invasive Otological Surgery, which he co-authored.
 Dr. Jackson has been referred by his peers as one of the top doctors in San Antonio on numerous occasions.

 Dr. Jackson has also worked as an electrical engineer designing computer processors at Sun Microsystems and Texas Instruments, as a biomedical engineer heading projects in industry, and as a medical consultant for a start-up company.
 He continues to utilize his engineering background for application toward development of medical techniques and devices.
 He has coached all three of his children in soccer, enjoys fitness, and has run numerous half-marathons and marathons.
-He has completed medical missions with his family in Honduras to provide much-needed medical care and education.
+He has completed medical missions with his family in Honduras and Calcutta to provide much-needed medical care and education.

 Dr. Jackson focuses his practice in the field of Otology/Neurotology, which includes treatment of all aspects of the ear, including hearing loss, dizziness/balance disorders, and allergies.
 With the help of the EIT staff, the practice offers advanced testing techniques to evaluate ear/vestibular/balance disorders.
 Dr. Jackson performs both medical and surgical treatment for ear conditions for both children and adults.
 Surgeries performed including repair of tympanic membrane perforations, repair of ossicles (ear bones), stapedotomy, mastoidectomy (such as for cholesteatoma), resection of skull base tumors (such as acoustic neuromas), and placement of implantable devices for hearing (such